The FMCSA Clearinghouse: A Practical Guide for Employers

 Full Query

-Required at pre-employment for every new driver.
+Required at pre-employment for every new CDL driver.
 Reveals all detailed drug & alcohol violation records.
 Costs $1.25 per query.
 Requires electronic driver consent — the driver must log into the Clearinghouse and approve your query before you can see the results.

 This is where things slow down.
 Drivers who aren't tech-savvy struggle with the consent process.
 Build 2-3 days into your onboarding timeline for this step.